explosion/spacy-stanza/README.md

 ### Adding additional spaCy pipeline components

-By default, the spaCy pipeline in the `nlp` object returned by `spacy_stanza.blank()` be empty, because all `stanza` attributes are computed and set by the custom tokenizer, [`StanzaTokenizer`](spacy_stanza/tokenizer.py).
+By default, the spaCy pipeline in the `nlp` object returned by `spacy_stanza.blank()` will be empty, because all `stanza` attributes are computed and set within the custom tokenizer, [`StanzaTokenizer`](spacy_stanza/tokenizer.py).
 But since it's a regular `nlp` object, you can add your own components to the pipeline.
-For example, you could add and train [your own custom text classification component](https://spacy.io/usage/training#textcat) and use `nlp.add_pipe` to add it to the pipeline, or augment the named entities with your own rule-based patterns using the [`EntityRuler` component](https://spacy.io/usage/rule-based-matching#entityruler).
+For example, you could add [your own custom text classification component](https://spacy.io/usage/training) with `nlp.add_pipe("textcat", source=source_nlp)`, or augment the named entities with your own rule-based patterns using the [`EntityRuler` component](https://spacy.io/usage/rule-based-matching#entityruler).